mozzling/axiom-design-docs/content/pages/tables.md

 main_introduction: Tables are used to display information that allows users to quickly scan, sort and compare data.
 component_name: Tables
-component_introduction: Tables are used to display information that allows users to   quickly scan, sort and compare data.
 sections:
   - type: block_list
     title: Anatomy